All Episodes

 Cover your eyes.

-Turn away, Marion, turn away.
+Turn away, Marion.

-Pretend you've been pepper sprayed again, Pat is probably preferable.
+Pretend you've been pepper sprayed again, Pat.

-She says she has Union Jack bunting, St. George's flags, St. George's bunting, and a Union Jack flag and tablecloths at home.
+She says she has Union Jack bunting, St. George's flags, St. George's bunting, and a union jack flag and tablecloths at home.

 Rubbish.

-Not a single one.
+Not a single person.

 There might be one crazy person whose entire house is themed like that.